 Niranjan has a broad commercial practice.
 He has been instructed (on numerous occasions) in the Supreme Court and the Court of Appeal and has also acted in complex, high-value cases in the Commercial Court and the Chancery Division, in addition to appearing as sole counsel in the High Court and various County Courts.
 Before coming to the Bar, Niranjan read and taught law at Oxford, where he was a Vinerian, Eldon and Rhodes Scholar.

 Niranjan is recommended in Chambers & Partners 2019 (Commercial Dispute Resolution): “his attention to detail is remarkable, and he’s extremely responsive and very easy to work with”.
 “Always willing to assist, he has great legal capability and offers practical advice.”
 He has a particular interest in (but is not limited to) mis-selling/misrepresentation, civil fraud, professional negligence and the law of damages, which were the subject of his doctoral thesis at Oxford, and in the law of restitution.
 He also practised at the Indian Bar between 2011 and 2013 in the chambers of Mr Arvind Datar SC and is able to advise on matters of Indian (commercial) law.

 Recent cases include:

-Arcadia Petroleum Ltd v Bosworth: Acting for Arcadia in the Supreme Court and the Court of Justice of the European Union in a jurisdiction challenge arising out of a claim worth in excess of $300 million.
+Arcadia Petroleum Ltd v Bosworth: Acted for Arcadia in the Supreme Court and the Court of Justice of the European Union in a jurisdiction challenge arising out of a claim worth in excess of $300 million.
 The issues include the jurisdictional characterisation of conspiracy, knowing receipt, dishonest assistance and breach of fiduciary duty claims under the Brussels Regulation (Recast) and the Lugano Convention.

-BAT Industries plc v Sequana SA: Acting for Sequana in the Court of Appeal and in related proceedings in the Chancery Division.
-The appeal raises novel questions of company and insolvency law including the scope of section 423 of the Insolvency Act and the fiduciary duties of directors in relation to the payment of dividends.
+BAT Industries plc v Sequana SA EWCA Civ 112: Acted for Sequana in the Court of Appeal and in related proceedings in the Chancery Division.
+The appeal raised novel questions of company and insolvency law including the scope of section 423 of the Insolvency Act and the fiduciary duties of directors in relation to the payment of dividends.

 London One Essex Court